opensearch-project/documentation-website/_monitoring-your-cluster/metrics/getting-started.md

-Whilte the OpenSearch Stats APIs offer insights into the inner workings of each node and an OpenSearch cluster as a whole, the statistics lack certain details, such as percentiles, and do not provide the semantics of richer metric types like histograms.
+While the OpenSearch Stats APIs offer insights into the inner workings of each node and an OpenSearch cluster as a whole, the statistics lack certain details, such as percentiles, and do not provide the semantics of richer metric types like histograms.
 Consequently, identifying outliers within cluster statistic becomes challenging when using only the Stats API.

 The OpenSearch Metric Framework plugin adds comprehensive metric support to effectively monitor an OpenSearch cluster.
 Using the Metrics Framework APIs, plugin and extension developers can add new monitoring metrics.
 In addition, the OpenSearch distribution bundles the `telemetry-otel` plugin which provides the implementation for metrics instrumentation based on the [OpenTelemetry](https://opentelemetry.io) Java SDK.

-Developers can easily add new metrics using the Metrics Framework and some of them are already added to visualize the query shaping, see the associated PR [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/10724).
-OpenTelemetry offers decent support for metrics, and we are leveraging the existing `telemetry-otel` plugin to provide the implementation for metrics as well.
-OpenSearch users can easily consume these metrics through open source OpenTelemetry sinks.

 ## Getting started